HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

-It wouldn't be sound to infer causality between hosting strategy from the above data, as there are other variables that may confound the relationship.
-But, putting that aside, we find that adding the local reference doesn't improve performance, which certainly supports the decision to remove it.
+It wouldn’t be sound to infer causality between hosting strategy from the above data, as there are other variables that may confound the relationship.
+But, putting that aside, we find that adding the local reference doesn’t improve performance, which certainly supports the decision to remove it.

 ## Racing to first paint

 The biggest performance concern about integrating web fonts is that they may delay the time when the first readable text is displayed.
 Two optimization techniques can help mitigate those issues: `font-display` and `resource-hint`.

 The [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) setting controls what happens while waiting for the web font to load, and is generally a tradeoff between performance and visual richness.
-The most popular is `swap`, used on about 10% of web pages, which displays using the fallback font if the web font doesn't load quickly, then swaps in the web font when it does load.
-Other settings include `block`, which delays displaying text at all (minimizing the potential flashing effect), and `fallback`, which is like `swap` but gives up quickly and uses the fallback font if the font doesn't load in a moderate amount of time, and `optional`, which immediately gives up and uses the fallback font; this is used by only 1% of web pages, presumably those most concerned with performance.
+The most popular is `swap`, used on about 10% of web pages, which displays using the fallback font if the web font doesn’t load quickly, then swaps in the web font when it does load.
+Other settings include `block`, which delays displaying text at all (minimizing the potential flashing effect), and `fallback`, which is like `swap` but gives up quickly and uses the fallback font if the font doesn’t load in a moderate amount of time, and `optional`, which immediately gives up and uses the fallback font; this is used by only 1% of web pages, presumably those most concerned with performance.

 {{ figure_markup(
   image="fonts-usage-of-font-display.png",